1nfiniteloop/easy-ca/README.md

 ## Overview

-`easy-ca` is intended to be a convenient tool for easily run your own Certificate Authority and provision x509/SSL certificates, both manually and automatically.
+`easy-ca` is intended to be a convenient tool for easily run your own Certificate Authority and provision x509/SSL certificates.
 The tool uses the openssl library and is written in dlang.

 `easy-ca` provides an alternative of using openssl commandline tool which requires comprehensive configurations and knowledge before you can start provision certificates.
 This tool also serves as a base for provisioning certificates automatically.
 It uses JSON-format exclusively through the entire application and could easily be integrated into a webserer for example.

-Future work, roadmap:

-* Implement webserver for automatic certificate provisioning.
-* Implement certificate revocation.

 ## License